 As the best value cat litter for kittens, we suggest the Frisco Multi-Cat Unscented Clumping Clay Cat Litter.
 This clay-based litter clumps well, effectively removes odors, and is great value for money.
 If you have multiple cats or kittens, this is going to save you some dollars!

-We’re sure that from our reviews for the best 10 different cat litters for kittens, you’ll find one that perfectly suits your new furry friend.
+We’re sure that from our reviews for the best 10 different cat litters for kittens, you’ll find the best kitty litter for kittens that perfectly suits your new furry friend.

 - 1. sWheat Scoop Clumping Wheat Cat Litter — Best Overall